Gemstone: Grading

 Each laboratory has its own methodology to evaluate gemstones.
 A stone can be called "pink" by one lab while another lab calls it "padparadscha".
 One lab can conclude a stone is untreated, while another lab might conclude that it is heat-treated.
 To minimize such differences, seven of the most respected labs, AGTA-GTL (New York), CISGEM (Milano), GAAJ-ZENHOKYO (Tokyo), GIA (Carlsbad), GIT (Bangkok), Gübelin (Lucerne) and SSEF (Basel), have established the Laboratory Manual Harmonisation Committee (LMHC), for the standardization of wording reports, promotion of certain analytical methods and interpretation of results.
 Country of origin has sometimes been difficult to determine, due to the constant discovery of new source locations.
 Determining a "country of origin" is thus much more difficult than determining other aspects of a gem (such as cut, clarity, etc.).

-Another important new gemstone that has been rising in popularity is Cuprian Elbaite Tourmaline which are also called "Paraiba Tourmaline".
-Paraiba tourmaline were first discovered in early 1990 and recently in 2007 in Mozambique, Africa.
-They are famous for their Glowing Neon Blue Color.
-Paraiba Tourmaline have become one of the most popular gemstones in recent times thanks to their unique color and recently considered to be one of the important gemstones after Ruby, Emerald and Sapphire according to Gübelin Gemlab.
-Even though it is a tourmaline, paraiba are considered to be one of the most expensive gemstones.

 Gem dealers are aware of the differences between gem laboratories and will make use of the discrepancies to obtain the best possible certificate.